Notice of Privacy Practices

 Why do patients receive a notice?

-Henry Ford Health System (referred to as “HFHS” in this notice) is required by federal and state law to protect the privacy of health information that may reveal your identity.
+Henry Ford Health is required by federal and state law to protect the privacy of health information that may reveal your identity.
 We are also required to provide you with a copy of this notice.
-The first time you receive care at HFHS we will provide you with a copy of our Notice and ask you to acknowledge its receipt.
-Henry Ford Health System may need to change its privacy policies and practices from time to time and will update the Notice accordingly.
+The first time you receive care at Henry Ford Health we will provide you with a copy of our Notice and ask you to acknowledge its receipt.
+Henry Ford Health may need to change its privacy policies and practices from time to time and will update the Notice accordingly.
 It describes the health information privacy practices of our facilities or clinics, our medical staff, and affiliated health care providers who work together to provide health care services with our System.

 You may ask for a copy of our current Notice at any time in any of the patient registration areas, including clinics, and it is publicly posted in a number of places.
 Or, you may call (888) 434-3044 to request a copy of the Notice be mailed or emailed to you (please provide appropriate contact information).
 You can also view and print a copy of our current Notice which is available in English, Spanish & Arabic.